hyuuw/iiot/README.md

 ![電路圖](./image/cd.jpg)

-For USB Type-C TO HX711 (RED line)
+* For USB Type-C TO HX711 (RED line)

-。VCC connects to 3V3
+  。The VCC pin connects to the 3V3 pin.

-。DT connects to GPIO8
+  。The DT pin connects to GPIO8.

-。GND connects to GND
+  。GND connects to GND.

-。SCK connects to GPIO9
+  。The SCK pin connects to GPIO9.

-For USB Type-C TO LED strip (BLUE line)
+* For USB Type-C TO LED strip (BLUE line)

-。GND connects to GND
+  。GND connects to GND.

-。DIN connects to GPIO10
+  。DIN connects to GPIO10.

-。+5V connects to 5V
+  。+5V connects to 5V.

-For USB Tybe-C TO Button (GREEN line)
+* For USB Tybe-C TO Button (GREEN line)

-。Point A connects to GPIO18
+  。Point A connects to GPIO18.

-。Point B connects to GND
+  。Point B connects to GND.